Vegetarian Stuffed Peppers Flavorful and Easy Recipe

 – For a vegan dish, skip the cheese or use a dairy-free version

 These alternatives keep the recipe flexible.
 You can make it fit your tastes or what you have on hand.
-For the full recipe, you can find all the steps to create this delightful dish.

 Step-by-Step Instructions